onecompiler/docs/r.md

 # R Language Online Compiler

 Write, Run & Share R Language code online using OneCompiler's R Language online compiler for free.
 It's one of the robust, feature-rich online compilers for R language, running on the latest version 3.4.
 Getting started with the OneCompiler's R Language compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `R` and start coding.
-Happy learning!

 # About R